CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/data-model/computec-processforce-data-model-download.md

 👉 [Download CompuTec ProcessForce Data Model (v10.0.13)](https://download.computec.one/software/processforce/model/CompuTec_ProcessForce_Data_Model_10.0.13.zip)

-This zip file contains the files necessary to load CompuTec ProcessForce data model into your SAP Business One environment.
+This zip file contains the files necessary to load the ProcessForce data model into your SAP Business One environment.

 ---

 ## What’s Next?

-After downloading the data model, follow the [Installation Guide](./prerequisites-installation.md) to complete the setup.
+After downloading the data model, follow the [Installation Guide](./prerequisites-and-installation.md) to complete the setup.

 ---